nyuvis/patient-viz/spec.md

       <"flag_value">: "4mg", // optional event flag display value
       <"event_id">: $event_id, // optional id for this event
       <"connections">: [ // directed connections to other events (the direction is ignored for now)
+        {
-        $event_id, // the event id of the connected event …
+          "event_id": $event_id, // the event id of the connected event "color": "#e78ac3", // the color of the connection "stroke_width": "1pt" // the thickness of the connection
+        },
+        …
       ],
       <"weight">: 0.75 // an associated weight to the event (shown as circle)